At-Home Care for

 - Friction or shear from improper movement or support surfaces

-Let our expert team of Wound Care Specialists help you.
+Let expert team of Wound Care Specialists help you.

 What To Expect During Your Wound Care Appointments

-Our Wound Care Specialists come directly to your home or facility to provide expert care where it’s needed most.
-Once you call, our Care Coordinator will schedule your visit and match you with a clinician experienced in advanced wound care for pressure ulcers.
+Wound Care Specialists come directly to your home or facility to provide expert care where it’s needed most.
+Once you call, the Wound Care Specialists Care Coordinator will schedule your visit and match you with a clinician experienced in advanced wound care for pressure ulcers.

 During the visit, your specialist will evaluate the wound, develop a personalized treatment plan, and begin care right away.
 This includes cleaning the wound, applying the appropriate wound dressings, and performing any necessary procedures such as wound debridement or pressure relief strategies.
-We make the transition from hospital, nursing home, or assisted living to home seamless—supporting consistent, high-quality care every step of the way.
+Wound care Specialists make the transition from hospital, nursing home, or assisted living to home seamless—supporting consistent, high-quality care every step of the way.

 Diabetic Foot Ulcers

 Chronic wounds linked to diabetes, poor circulation, and nerve damage.
-Our at-home wound care helps reduce infection risk and protects against hospitalization or limb loss.
+At-home wound care helps reduce infection risk and protects against hospitalization or limb loss.

 Venous Leg Ulcers

 Painful, slow-healing wounds caused by poor vein circulation.
-We provide consistent compression therapy and expert wound management where it’s needed most.
+Available treatments include consistent compression therapy and expert wound management where it’s needed most.

 Benefits of At-Home Wound Care